X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 | --------------- | ------------- | ------ | -------- |
 | Relative        | BEQ LABEL     | 3      | 2-4 [^2] |

-Branch to LABEL if the zero flag is set.
+Branch to LABEL if the zero flag (Z) is set.

 ### BIT